Argyraspides/Chiron/README.md

 Controls:

-; - Pause (you must pause before drawing polygons).
-P - While paused, Draws a point for a polygon vertex.
-Enter - While paused, Unpauses and adds the polygon to the engine.
-V - While unpaused, deletes the last drawn polygon.
-C - While unpaused, Clears the console window.
+; - Pause (you must pause before drawing polygons). \n P - While paused, Draws a point for a polygon vertex. \n Enter - While paused, Unpauses and adds the polygon to the engine. \n V - While unpaused, deletes the last drawn polygon. \n C - While unpaused, Clears the console window. \n
-C - While paused, adds a circle (approximated with 20 edges).
-D - While paused, deletes the last drawn polygon vertex.
-Esc - While unpaused, deletes all polygons from the engine.
+C - While paused, adds a circle (approximated with 20 edges). \n D - While paused, deletes the last drawn polygon vertex. \n Esc - While unpaused, deletes all polygons from the engine. \n